normanwongcl/normanwongcl.com/data/snippets/firestore-trigger.md

 # Introduction

-Here's a scenario where this snippet is useful.
+Here's a scenario where this code snippet is useful.

 Let's said that you have a few users, who had booked "ABC Training" on your website.
 "ABC Training" data came from a product document in the "products" collection, and the new booking data is stored in a collection called "bookingHistory".